neon64/dotfiles/.config/bin/install/README.md

  page](https://wiki.archlinux.org/index.php/System_time)).
 Otherwise every time I rebooted back into Windows the time was messed up.

+- switched to using hybrid-sleep on lid close - just in case there seems to be a bug with resuming on my laptop - doesn't always work
+- install `tlp` and `intel-undervolt` yay

  ### In a virtual machine

 Needed to follow the instructions on the [Arch Wiki](https://wiki.archlinux.org/index.php/VirtualBox#Set_optimal_framebuffer_resolution) in order to get a full HD screen working nicely. (still don't know what's going on?)